now

 􁷖

-Main assumption:
+Main hypothesis:

-80% of users interviewed understand Lollipop’s USPs.
+80% of users interviewed will understand Lollipop’s USPs.

 Testing & Validation

-To determine success, we directly compared the funnels of the mobile and web platforms, including:
+To determine success, we directly compared the funnels of the mobile and web platforms, from onboarding to 1st and 2nd Shop.

 The objective was to surpass the web & app funnel by a 20% margin.